Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we target the task of unseen object instance segmentation and emphasize the adaptation process for unseen realistic data.
-To mitigate the domain shift between the synthetic training and realistic testing data, a novel FTEA framework is proposed to conduct the fully test-time adaptation.
-Specifically, during test time, we fix all convolutional layers and adjust the affine transformations provided by BN parameters via optimizing two novel unsupervised objectives, \ie the NEO and the CKD.
+In this paper, we target the task of unseen object instance segmentation with an emphasis on the adaptation process for unseen realistic data.
+To mitigate the domain shift between the synthetic training and realistic testing data, a novel FTEA framework is proposed to conduct the fully test-time RGB-D embeddings adaptation.
+Specifically, during test time, we fix all convolutional layers and adjust the affine transformations provided by BN parameters via optimizing two novel unsupervised objectives, \textit{i.e.,} the NEO and the CKD.
 NEO calculates the entropy of probability distributions of UOIS in a non-parametric way.
 CKD further encourages cross-modality knowledge transfer during test time.
 Extensive experiments on realistic RGB-D datasets OCID and OSD demonstrate the effectiveness of the proposed approach.
-In recent years, simulation in robotics plays an increasingly important role in both manipulation and perception.
-It typically creates strong AI in the virtual world and applies it in the real world.
-However, the realistic scenarios for various applications are exhaustless and even unpredictable.
-Therefore, how to build an effective test-time adaptation strategy to better leverage the intrinsic information from the inference data is worth being considered and explored in the future.
+We hope our work could draw attention to the test-time adaptation and reveal a promising direction for robot perception in unseen environments.